browserengineering/book/book/animations.md

 And drawing them to the screen will be like this:[^draw-incorrect]

-[^draw-incorrect]: It's worth calling out once again that this is not correct in the preseence of nested visual effects; see the Go Further section.
+[^draw-incorrect]: It's worth calling out once again that this is not correct in the presence of nested visual effects; see the Go Further section.
 I've left fixing the problem to an exercise.

 ``` {.python}